learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

   returns the age of a person based on the year of birth (FAILED - 1)
 ```

 Those lines are summaries of what we are testing and what failed.
-They correspond directly to the Strings provided to `describe` and `it` and are simply there to provide context.
+They correspond directly to the strings provided to `describe` and `it` and are simply there to provide context.

 ```
   1) current_age_for_birth_year method returns the age of a person based on the year of birth